We definitely cannot leave our upcountry adventures without talking story* about a few Mom and Pop enterprises still thriving today.

 Let’s start with 2020 and go backward.

-During this time of COVID-19, starting in March of 2020, they have been continuously handing out bags of FREE produce to residents along with the help of Sysco Hawai’i (food distribution company) and Maui County.
+During the time of COVID-19, starting in March of 2020, they continuously handed out bags of FREE produce to residents along with the help of Sysco Hawai’i (food distribution company) and Maui County.

-Several times since March, they have done drive-by face-mask give-aways, especially during the early days of the pandemic, when face masks were impossible to come by.
+Several times during that first March, they did drive-by face-mask give-aways, especially during the early days of the pandemic, when face masks were impossible to come by.

 They were the first market upcountry to station someone outside the entrance to ensure that the store would not be over-crowded and that they would be able to keep up on sanitation and disinfecting.